mohammadsaadati80/Parallel-Image-Filtering/README.md

 # Parallel Image Filtering
 Computer Assignment #3, Operating Systems Course, University of Tehran

-Implementing a Image Filtering program with both Multi-Thread (Parallel) design and Serial design.
+Implementing an Image Filtering program with both Multi-Thread (Parallel) design and Serial design.

 ## How to run ?
 In project repository run `make` command to make project by g++.